Real-Time Human Reconstruction and Animation using Feed-Forward Gaussian Splatting: Conclusion

-Extensive evaluations on THuman 2.1, THuman 4.0, and AvatarReX show that HumanGS achieves reconstruction and animation quality comparable to state-of-the-art feed-forward and optimization-based methods while significantly improving efficiency.
-Despite being trained only on fixed-pose reconstruction data, HumanGS generalizes effectively to unseen subjects and unseen pose and camera view variations across datasets.
-These results demonstrate that explicit canonical Gaussian representations provide a scalable and practical solution for real-time human avatar generation.
-Future work will investigate improved temporal modeling for complex non-rigid deformations.
+Extensive evaluations on THuman 2.1, THuman 4.0, and AvatarReX show HumanGS achieves reconstruction and animation quality comparable to state-of-the-art feed-forward and optimization-based pipelines.
+Despite training solely on fixed-pose data, it generalizes effectively to unseen subjects, poses, and camera viewpoints across datasets.
+These results confirm explicit canonical Gaussians provide a scalable, practical solution for real-time avatar generation.
+Future work will explore improved temporal modeling for complex non-rigid deformations.